yua10/rock_paper_Scissors/week-1/html-css/html-css-brief/README.md

 # From Wireframes to Webpages

-Students turn their hi-fi wireframes into a webpage (desktop version)
+Use your knowledge of HTML/CSS to turn your hi-fi wireframes into a webpage (desktop version)

 ## Organisation

 ### Duration

-3 hours with some breaks in between - the breaks can be chosen by students whenever they feel the need
+You have **3 hours** to make as much progress on this task as possible.

 ### Team

-Same pairs as earlier in the day.
+Same pairs as yesterday.

-## Learning objectives

-- **Create** a user interface that prioritizes accessibility and responsiveness according to provided specifications.
-- **Modify** a design to suit alternative mediums while maintaining its integrity and usability.

 ## Brief

+Work on the following tasks:

 - Turn your high fi wireframes into a webpage (desktop version)
 - Build your 2 chosen screens per pair - you can either work as a pair on the two screens or choose to divide the load and build a screen each